Why brands are embracing embedded accounts and how to assess the opportunities they offer

 However, with a broad range of options, from co-branded cards and current accounts to loans and insurance, assessing the services that work for your brand and make sense for your customers can be challenging.
 Once you have clarity on what you’d like to deliver, the complexity of turning that vision into reality follows.

-Let’s explore the practical ways to identify opportunities to implement embedded accounts that can support enhanced customer loyalty and benefit your brand and customers.
+In this article, I'll explore the practical ways to identify opportunities to implement embedded accounts that can support enhanced customer loyalty and benefit your brand and customers, including:

 Before we look at the details, here’s a quick recap of what embedded finance means.

 Broadly, the term refers to integrating financial services within nonfinancial platforms.
 As a result, it enables nonfinancial businesses to offer banking, lending, payments, or insurance services directly within their digital ecosystems.
-This eliminates the need for customers to engage with external financial services third parties, creating a more seamless and efficient experience.
+This eliminates the need for customers to engage with third-party financial services, creating a more seamless and efficient experience.

 According to McKinsey forecasts, the delivery of financial services by nonfinancial entities in Europe could surpass €100 billion by the end of the decade.
 You can read more about the types of embedded finance here.